-Loss of appetite (anorexia).
+- Loss of appetite (anorexia)

-Hepatosplenic CSD – Liver and spleen involvement.
+- Hepatosplenic CSD – Liver and spleen involvement.
 Symptoms include fever and abdominal pain.

-Neuroretinitis (inflammation of the neural retina and optic nerve) can occur in approximately 2% of cases.
+- Neuroretinitis (inflammation of the neural retina and optic nerve) can occur in approximately 2% of cases.
 Typical symptoms include ocular pain, partial vision loss and photopsia (perceived flashes of light).

-Encephalitis – Inflammation of the brain, occurring in 1-7% of cases.
+- Encephalitis – Inflammation of the brain, occurring in 1-7% of cases.
 Symptoms may include a headache, lethargy, fever, confusion, and seizures.

-Between 12-29% of veterinarians have shown positive skin tests and 5% of healthy people in other jobs, which indicates that while they have had the infection, symptoms have been mild it not apparent at all.
+Between 12-29% of veterinarians have shown positive skin tests and 5% of healthy people in other jobs, which indicates that while they have had the infection, symptoms have been mild or not apparent at all.

-In most cases, the disease is self-limiting and will resolve itself in time.
-The site of infection should be thoroughly cleaned with antiseptic.
+In most cases, the disease is self-limiting and will resolve itself in time, however, it can take several months for lymph nodes to go down.

-Occasionally your doctor will aspirate pus from the lymph node to reduce pressure and pain.
+- Occasionally your doctor will aspirate pus from the lymph node to reduce pressure and pain.

-In severe cases or patients who are immunocompromised, antibiotics will be prescribed.
+- In severe cases or patients who are immunocompromised, antibiotics will be prescribed.
 Azithromycin (Zithromax), rifampin, ciprofloxacin, doxycycline, and gentamicin are usually the antibiotics of choice.

 How can I reduce my risk of getting cat scratch disease from my cat?